nadiamariduena/amazon-clone-blockchain/README.md

 ### In conclusion 🔴

-> After looking for a way to completely delete a moralis account (there was nothing), I found that yes, you are going to have issues if you **delete an user** in a wrong way, read more ✋ [here ](https://docs.moralis.io/moralis-dapp/users/delete-user)
+> After looking for a way to completely delete a moralis account (there was nothing), I found that yes, you are going to have issues if you **delete an user** in a wrong way, read more ✋ [here | Moralis Documentation ](https://docs.moralis.io/moralis-dapp/users/delete-user)

 <br>